the many benefits of digital radiography

-At Metropolitan Dental Care, our Denver dentists use digital radiography in place of traditional x-rays.
+At Metropolitan Dental Care, our Denver dentists use a form of medical imaging called digital radiography in place of traditional x-rays.
+While many patients are unaware of the advantages that digital imaging can provide.
 This advanced technology offers many benefits for images of the teeth and surrounding structures.
-Therefore, our dentists can correctly diagnose conditions that may otherwise go undetected.
+Digital radiography systems allow our dentists to correctly diagnose conditions that may otherwise go undetected.

 Above all, proper treatment requires an accurate understanding of the entire mouth and jaw.
-Digital x-rays offer more precision than traditional film.
+Digital x-rays offer more precision and accuracy than traditional film.

 radiographic examinations help the dentist detect: